NielsSkovgaard/starwars/README.md

 (empty body)
 </pre>

-Software Architecture
+##Software Architecture
--
 The solution is implemented having a modern, loosely coupled, and highly maintainable architecture.
 It applies Domain-Driven Design (DDD) principles and the Onion Architecture.

 The following areas correspond to the folder structure in the solution.

-- <b>Domain</b>
+- #####Domain
   - The domain has the Planet model class and PlanetRepository interface.

-- <b>Infrastructure</b>
+- #####Infrastructure
-    - This has the MongoDB implementation of the PlanetRepository interface, the PlanetMongoDb model class that is saved in and retrieved from the database, plus mappers between the two different Planet model classes in the Domain and Infrastructure, respectively.
+  - The MongoDB implementation of the PlanetRepository interface, the PlanetMongoDb model class that is saved in and retrieved from the database, plus mappers between the Planet (in Domain) and PlanetMongoDb model classes.

-- <b>Services</b>
+- #####Services
-    - The PlanetService resides in the layer on top of the PlanetRepository interface and invokes its methods (that are implemented further down in the PlanetMongoDbRepository).
+  - The PlanetService resides in the layer on top of the PlanetRepository interface and invokes its methods (that are implemented further down in PlanetMongoDbRepository.

-    - The SwapiService handles the external integration with SWAPI (https://swapi.co/api/planets/) plus caching of the results after they are retrieved for all planets in SWAPI on application startup.
-(See below).
+  - The SwapiService handles the external integration with SWAPI (<https://swapi.co/api/planets/>) plus caching of all relevant SWAPI data.
+Also see: [External Integration: SWAPI (Star Wars API)](#external-integration-swapi-star-wars-api).

-- <b>Presentation (API)</b>
+- #####Presentation (API)
-    - This has the Controllers that define the REST operations and routing, as well as the PlanetDto model class (as a Data Transfer Object), and mappers for mapping between the PlanetDto and the Planet model class in the Domain.
+  - This has the Controllers that define the REST operations and routing, as well as the PlanetDto model class (as a Data Transfer Object), and mappers for mapping between PlanetDto and Planet (in Domain).

-External Integration: SWAPI (Star Wars API)
+##External Integration: SWAPI (Star Wars API)
--
-For every planet that a user adds via the REST API, it may also exist in SWAPI with the same name.
-When retrieving planets that also exist in SWAPI, the number of movies the planet is featured in should also be returned from the REST API.

-This can be solved in different ways:

-- <b>On save Planet:</b> When a new planet is added, the number of movies is looked up in SWAPI and saved in the database along with the rest of the model.
+Planets are added via the REST API.
+For every planet that is retrieved, the number of movies from SWAPI is part of the response object.
-- <b>On retrieve Planet:</b> Lookup in the SWAPI as part of the mapping from PlanetMongoDb to the Planet Domain model class to give a value to number of movies the planet is in.
-- <b>On application start: </b> Fetch and cache a (quick-lookup) HashMap of all Planet names and the number of movies they are in.

-I decided to go with the third option, because it results in a faster average service response time than the first two, and thus a better user experience.

-So, when the application starts, the SwapiService fetches all planets from SWAPI and stores the name and number of all movies in a quick-lookup HashMap.
-This adds 3-5 seconds of startup time to the application, which is bearable for now.
+- The REST API neither makes a lookup in the external SWAPI when a planet is saved nor retrieved.
+That would give higher response times for the users.

+- Instead, the REST API fetches all "Planet Name" → "Number of Movies" relations from SWAPI on the first time they are needed.
+The data will stay cached in memory until the application is stopped.
+  - Thus, the first REST API call after starting the application takes around +3 seconds to "warm up" the application i.e. call SWAPI to build the cache.
+  - Afterwards, all relevant SWAPI data will be cached, and lookups will be fast.

-Data Storage: MongoDB
+##Data Storage: MongoDB
--
 MongoDB is used for data storage, which is configured through Spring Data annotations to define the collection name, set up the ID column and make a unique index on the Name column.

 This enables quick lookup by ID or Name as required by two of the operations.

-Testing
+##Testing
--
+- **Manual testing**
-- <b>Manual testing:</b> This has been done for each operation using a REST client (e.g. Postman).
-Some of the results are displayed in the Operations section.
+  - This has been done for each operation with a REST client (e.g., Postman).
+The HTTP requests and responses are displayed in the [Operations](#operations) section.

-- <b>Automated testing:</b> Unit and integration tests: TODO.
+- **Automated testing**
+  - Yes, unit testing using JUnit and Mockito.